de-Boer-Lab/Genomic-Model-Evaluation-API/src/Gosai_2024_Evaluator/README.md

     - Files that need to be copied into the container should be included in the  `%files`  section
     - Specific environment specific variables are listed in the  `%enviroment`  section
     - Key configurations like `chmod` for full directory and file access are defined in the `%post` section.
 Dependencies are installed in         this section.
-    - Commands that the container will run should be included in  `%runscript` section
+    - Commands that the container will run should be included in  `%runscript` section.
+This Evaluator also allows you to run your own python file (see more details below).
     - Metadata for the container is included in the  `%labels` section and any help information that will be shown to the user should be           listed in the  `%help` section.
     - Additional information can be found here: https://apptainer.org/docs/user/main/definition_files.html